microprediction/chess/README.md

 # chess

-Predictions of bullet and blitz chess ratings
+Shows how to source predictions of bullet and blitz chess ratings for top players ... and one not so top player.